William Edward Atkinson

 William Edward Atkinson, O.S.A.
-(January 4, 1946 – September 15, 2006) was an American Augustinian priest and educator.
-He was the first quadriplegic priest ordained in the Catholic Church.
+(January 4, 1946 – September 15, 2006) was an American Catholic priest and educator.
+An Augustinian, he was the first quadriplegic priest ordained in the Catholic Church.

 Then-Philadelphia Archbishop Charles J. Chaput opened Atkinson's cause for canonization on April 24, 2017, designating him as a servant of God.
 On October 19, 2021, Archbishop Nelson J. Pérez closed the cause at the diocesan level and sent documentation to be presented to the Dicastery for the Causes of Saints at the Vatican.

 Early life and education

 William Edward Atkinson was born on January 4, 1946, in Philadelphia, Pennsylvania, to Allen and Mary (née Connelly) Atkinson.
 He was one of seven children, having two brothers and four sisters.
 His father worked as a trolley operator for SEPTA.
 His brother, Al Atkinson played linebacker for the New York Jets from 1965 to 1974.
 Atkinson attended St. Alice Elementary School in Upper Darby, Pennsylvania, graduating in 1959, and later Monsignor Bonner High School, graduating in 1963.